instructure/gergich/README.md

 lives, so be sure to set `GERRIT_BASE_URL` (e.g.
 `https://gerrit.example.com`) or `GERRIT_HOST` (e.g. `gerrit.example.com`).

+Lastly, if you have no .git directory in CI land (say if you are building in docker and want to keep your images small), you also need to set `GERRIT_CHANGE_ID` and `GERRIT_PATCHSET_REVISION`.
+If you use Jenkins and the gerrit-trigger plugin, typcially all `GERRIT_*` vars will already be set, it's just a matter of plumbing them down to docker.

 ## Usage

 Run `gergich help` for detailed information about all supported commands.